Let's take a look at what bonds are and how they can help investors build diversified portfolios.

-To learn more about fixed income investing, talk to your financial advisor or visit rbcgam.com.
+To learn more about how bonds can fit into your portfolio, contact your financial advisor or visit rbcgam.com.